 History of McGilley Memorial Chapel-Midtown

-McGilley Midtown Chapel is a combination of three firms.
+McGilley Memorial Chapel-Midtown is a combination of three firms.
 The Eylar Brothers Undertakers was established in Kansas City in 1899.
 The firm of Mellody- Joyce-Taylor was established in the early 1920s and became known as Mellody & McGilley about 1930 when James P. McGilley became a member of the firm.

 In 1959, Mellody-McGilley-Eylar pioneered prearranged and prefinanced funeral planning and continue to offer this cost-saving service to the families we serve.

 With this history, there still remains two generations of the McGilley family serving the families of Kansas City.
 They are Mark McGilley, Patrick McGilley, Peter McGilley and Kathleen McGilley Asbury.